Listing Accomplishments on Your Resume (With Examples)October 2, 2020

 Wrote and directed series of YouTube videos that reached 20,000+ in total views

 Achievements to keep off your resume

-Many educational, professional and personal accomplishments can strengthen your resume.
-There are also many accomplishments that you should consider leaving off your resume.
+While many educational, professional and personal accomplishments can strengthen your resume, there are also some accomplishments that you should consider leaving off your resume.

 1. Old or irrelevant achievements

 While you likely have many achievements from your past that you are proud of, some may no longer be beneficial on a resume as you grow in your career.
 For example, accomplishments from childhood or high school might not be valuable information for employers if it does not apply to the role.